 - Sharing your identity and some of your medical history ensures that the vaccine is administered safely, effectively, and responsibly.
 Your immunization records are confidential, personal medical information, and public health will never share them publicly.

 - The state health department maintains the Colorado Immunization Information System (CIIS), a confidential, population-based, secure computerized system that collects and consolidates individual-level vaccine and exemption data for Coloradans of all ages from a variety of sources.
 Health care providers have limited access to CIIS based on their need to input and access data for their patients.

 - Under Colorado law, you can choose to remove your immunization information from CIIS at any time.
 This is called an opt-out.

 - The state health department will submit daily, anonymous COVID-19 vaccine administration data to the CDC as required.
 No personally identifiable information will be shared with CDC like your name or full address.

 Do I need to be a U.S. citizen to get a vaccine?

 You do not need to be a U.S. citizen, and you will not need to prove lawful presence to get a COVID-19 vaccine in Colorado.
 Further, public health will never share your information with any immigration or law enforcement agency.

-Do I still need to wear a mask and physical distance after receiving the vaccine?
+Should I still wear a mask and physical distance after receiving the vaccine?

 It will take time after the vaccination for your body to respond and make enough antibodies to protect you.
 This could take up to one to two weeks after your last dose.
 Current info suggests that it is possible that someone who has been vaccinated against COVID-19 may still have a mild or asymptomatic infection or spread the virus to others.
 So it is important to continue taking precautions.
 Continue wearing masks and practicing physical distancing until it is clear that it is safe to stop.